lo-ise/antarctic-seaice-extent/README.md

 del table_input

 ```

-You will need to make a few changes to the directory paths to ensure the script is pointing to your working directory.
+You will need to change `working_dir = ` to whatever your working directory path is.

 Then to run the script from the Python prompt, first remove all layers from the current ArcMap document and type...